CaptainSapphire/PH-s-Blog/_posts/2025-08-07-New-Student-Welcome.md

 - Latinx Club
 - Philosophy Club: The president was enthusiastic, and while she seemed a little lost on how to pitch it, she spoke with a love for the club and the most enthusiasm of everyone I encountered.
 - Music?: I recognized the girl running it, as she was the IMC president two years before I was.
 She promoted the classes to me, and her pitch made me consider it, doing music again.
 I don't need any art credits though, so unfortunately I doubt I will take any.
 There were many more, and I stopped at every tent that had a smile sitting across this table.
+While there were supposedly open houses, when I walked around, I did not see any of the ones listed on the directory.

 ## Running Errands
+I went to the financial office and sorted my financial aid, the bookstore for my bio labbook, and raider central for some food.
+It was a productive day on top of the fun I had meeting people and things and learning at orientation.

 ## Final Thoughts
+Thank you to everyone who contributed to this event; anyone can see how much energy and effort was put into it.